rest-for-physics/framework/CONTRIBUTING.md

 - Important changes on REST core libraries that introduce new features.

-A version number increase `will be mandatory` when the modification of existing processes or REST core libraries that change the behaviour and may lead to different results.
+A version number increase `will be mandatory` when the modification of existing processes or REST core libraries change the behaviour and may lead to different results.

 - leading to different results by modifying, upgrading or debugging of existing processes or REST classes